...

 How do I overcome severe public speaking anxiety?

 I understand this fear because I lived it.
-Start small with easy chances.
+Start small with easy topics.
 Speak up in meetings, offer to give a toast at family events, or join a Toastmasters club.
 Gradually expose yourself to larger audiences as your confidence builds.
-Remember, the fear never completely goes away—you just get better at managing it and reframing it as excitement.
+The fear never completely goes away.
+You’ll just get better at managing it and reframing it as excitement.

 What should I do if I forget what I’m going to say mid-presentation?